ismail-baklouti/ismail-baklouti.github.io/index.md

 ---

-## Research Areas
+## Research Areas in Mathematical Modeling & Optimization

-*   **Mathematical Modeling of Thermal Energy Systems:** Developing computational and mathematical models for the design, optimization, and control of thermal, fluid, and mechanical energy systems.
+*   **Thermal Energy Systems:** Developing computational and mathematical models for the design, optimization, and control of thermal, fluid, and mechanical energy systems.
 *   **Robotic Kinematic Calibration:** Designing precise algorithms and methodology for the kinematic calibration of robotic manipulators to enhance accuracy and repeatability.

 ---